Migrate to IBM z Systems

-Migrating to System z has never been easier or more worthwhile
+Migrating to IBM z Systems mainframes has never been easier or more worthwhile.

-The new System z models, priced to satisfy a wide range of customer needs, mean mainframe Quality of Service is within reach of nearly all organisations.
-Highly granular upgrade options enable System z platforms to support optimum levels of system flexibility and control.
-Specialty processors (IFL's, zIIPs, zAAPs) that help reduce IBM software usage costs and accelerate workload execution make the migration case even stronger.
-So do security certifications like EAL 5, and the intrinsic security of hipersockets and other unique features.
+z Systems systems, priced to satisfy a wide range of customer needs, mean mainframe quality of service is within reach of nearly all organizations.
+Highly granular upgrade options enable z Systems platforms to support optimum levels of system flexibility and control.
+Specialty processors (IFL's, zIIPs, zAAPs) help reduce IBM software usage costs and accelerate workload execution to make the migration case even stronger.
+So do security certifications like EAL 5+, and the intrinsic security of hypersockets and other unique features.

 Why proactive migration is a wise strategic choice

 Migrating from one server platform to another can be challenging.
 But when you're faced with a server platform that can no longer support your business needs, proactive migration is a strategic step in the right direction.
 With IBM’s broad range of offerings, you can choose the system that is the best enabler for your business and IT objectives.

 The sales of IBM z Systems servers have been growing steadily since the year 2000.
 The z Systems continues the mainframe tradition of providing the most trusted and resilient platform for large businesses.
 The extreme scalability of z Systems can offer significant cost savings on core business processes.
 Freed resources can be used to focus on developing new services to drive growth.

 The following questions and answers address frequent inquiries by business leaders who have expressed an interest in IBM z Systems technology for their organization.

 Q: How is IBM helping to ensure that there will be enough of a skilled workforce to cost-effectively support my mainframe in the future?